TannerAGraves/FW-variants-for-WB-Adversarial-Attacks/README.md

 # USAGE
-Examples of attacks can be seem in test attacks.ipynb
+Examples of attacks can be seem in 'test attacks.ipynb'
 There you may choose to attack one of three models: LeNet5, FMNIST classifier, or ResNet-20.
 Additionally, many parameters may be experimented with, including: epsilon, Constraint norm, and Stepsize rule.